Amphidromus perversus: Amphidromus perversus emaciatus

 Range: Central and East Java, possibly Bali.

 Remarks: The shell is white with rather numerous brown flammulations that become confluent on the base, elongate, and quite slender.
 Apparently it is a white derivative from the interruptus stock, which may have a definite geographic separation in Bali and Java.
 Material from Kedewan, East Java (Butot, Chicago Natural History Museum 72404) ranged from 43.5 to 48 mm in height.

+The shell can be either dextral or sinistral, perforate or closed, and conic to oblong, exhibiting striatulations but little shine.
+Its color is pale sulfur (or white), featuring longitudinal brown streaks that appear more sparse and paler above but closer and darker on the base, and are not interrupted by a peripheral light girdle; it also has one or two black varices.
+Comprising six and a half but little convex whorls, the shell possesses an aperture that is less than half the shell's length and whitish within.
+The peristome is white, reflexed, and recurved, generally with a dark brown edge that is usually in large part adnate.
+The columella is vertical and straight; the parietal callus is white or shows the stripes through it.

 Amphidromus perversus melanomma

 Range: Riau Archipelago near Singapore and possibly Perak and Biliton Island off Borneo.

+(Described as Amphidromus melanomma) The shell can be either sinistral or dextral, imperforate, and oblong-ovate, appearing solid and strong, and exhibiting striatulations.
+Its color is whitish (sometimes rose or cream-tinted), featuring crowded chestnut streaks that are often irregular or ragged, and typically interrupted by a yellow peripheral girdle, although this girdle is frequently absent.
+The streaks may be either continuous from the suture to the base or weak below the suture, sometimes leaving a white columellar patch.
+One or two blackish varices are generally present; the upper whorls are not streaked but appear white or brown-banded; the apex is deep purple, rarely white.
+Comprising six and a half whorls, the body whorl is more or less concave below the suture.
+The aperture is oblique and white within; the peristome is white, reflexed, and recurved, but usually not adnate behind, with a white edge.
+The columella is vertical and thick, its reflexed edge generally covering the axial chink; the parietal callus is strong and white, deeply entering, and often dark within.

 Remarks: The purple apex, the numerous wavy brown flammulations that are partially interrupted by a yellow peripheral color band, and the solid shell are characteristic.
 This variety is similar to sultanus, but has only partial interruption of the stripes by the color band and has the purple apex.
 The Biliton record from the early Samarang voyage is questionable, and it is quite possible that the Perak records of De Morgan are in error.
 The only certain localities are the Singapore area and Riau Archipelago.